-Because the area of analysis for the project might support federally regulated wetlands or other waters of the United States, UDOT will also consider compliance with the permitting requirement under Section 404 of the Clean Water Act during the concept development phase and the identification of alternatives for review in the EIS.
-If it appears that an individual Section 404 permit could be required, UDOT would consider the Clean Water Act Section 404(b)(1) Guidelines for Dredged or Fill Material (40 Code of Federal Regulations Part 230) and Executive Order 11990, Protection of Wetlands, during the concept development phase.
-The U.S. Army Corps of Engineers is responsible for determining compliance with the Section 404(b)(1) Guidelines and may permit only the least environmentally damaging practicable alternative.
+Because the project area of analysis might support federally regulated wetlands or other waters of the United States, UDOT will also consider compliance with the permitting requirement under Section 404 of the Clean Water Act during the concept development phase and the identification of alternatives for review in the EIS.
+If it appears that an individual Section 404 permit could be required, UDOT would consider the U.S. Army Corp of Engineers Clean Water Act Section 404(b)(1) Guidelines for Dredged or Fill Material (40 Code of Federal Regulations Part 230) and Executive Order 11990, Protection of Wetlands, during the concept development phase.

-The Section 404(b)(1) Guidelines state that "no discharge of dredged or fill material [to Section 404-regulated waters] shall be permitted if there is a practicable alternative to the proposed discharge which would have less adverse impact on the aquatic ecosystem, so long as the alternative does not have other significant adverse environmental consequences" [Section 230.10(a)].
+The Section 404(b)(1) Guidelines state that "no discharge of dredged or fill material [to Section 404- regulated waters] shall be permitted if there is a practicable alternative to the proposed discharge which would have less adverse impact on the aquatic ecosystem, so long as the alternative does not have other significant adverse environmental consequences" [Section 230.10(a)].
 This section of the guidelines further states that: